AAnirudh07/MTBench-Test/README.md

     - `correlation_prediction.py`: Similar to the original code but includes extra arguments specific to the model (see `models/` for details).
     - `mcqa.py`: Same as above.
     - `meta_prompt.py`: Contains input prompts that are used only for financial tasks.
-    - `trend_classification.py`: Similar to the original code, with added model-specific arguments and modified data loading to support Parquet files.
+    - `trend_classification.py`: Similar to the original code, with added model-specific arguments and modified data loading to support Parquet files and converting data to the required format.
     - `value_prediction.py`: Same as above.
 - `models`
     - `base_model.py`: Base class for all models.